percolatestudio/ground-control/README.markdown

 ## Ground Control

 Ground control is an experimental blogging platform, built in [Meteor](http://meteor.com).
+See an example of it in action at http://groundcontrol.meteor.com.

 ### Install